matuteiglesias/journal/content/Dev/2024-12-18_Automated_Directory_Size_Analysis_and_Migration.md

 5. **Verification with `diff -r`**: Used the `diff -r` command to verify directory copies, ensuring identical content post-migration.

 ### Achievements
-- Successfully automated the directory size analysis and planned a comprehensive migration [[strategy]].
+- Successfully automated the directory size analysis and planned a comprehensive migration strategy.
 - Developed scripts and checklists to facilitate efficient data management and migration processes.

 ### Pending Tasks